LRGASP/lrgasp-simulation/README.md

   -o <output_dir>
 ```

-For example, to run on test data included in the repository launch
+For example, to run on test data included in the repository launch:

 ```bash
 python simulate.py \